How a Distribution Plan Can Maximize Retirement Plan Assets

 What does the law require?
 What about taxes?
 Does it make a difference which retirement account you withdraw from first?

 With 10,000 people reaching retirement age every day, it’s an important question.
-And according to the latest available number from the U.S. Census Bureau, “56.1% of people ages 40 to 55 (portion of Generation Xers) and 58.1% of people ages 56 to 64 (portion of baby boomers) have retirement accounts.”
-Having a plan for distributing your retirement assets can play a big part in how far those retirement accounts go.
+And according to the latest available number from the U.S. Census Bureau, “56.1% of people ages 40 to 55 (a portion of Generation Xers) and 58.1% of people ages 56 to 64 (a portion of baby boomers) have retirement accounts.”
+Having a plan for distributing your retirement assets can significantly affect how far those retirement accounts go.

 We asked John C. Neyland, President of JCN Financial & Tax Planning Group in Baton Rouge, Louisiana to help us understand how a retirement distribution strategy can maximize income.